PDMLab/docker-compose/docs/index.md

 Before sending a PR, please [create an issue](https://github.com/PDMLab/docker-compose/issues/new) to introduce your idea and have a reference for your PR.

+We're using [conventional commits](https://www.conventionalcommits.org), so please use it for your commits as well.

 Also please add tests and make sure to run `npm run eslint`.

 ### Slack

 If you want to discuss an `docker-compose` issue or PR in more detail, feel free to [join our Slack workspace](https://join.slack.com/t/pdmlab-oss/shared_invite/enQtNjEyMjQ0MDY3NTczLTg1ZDc0YjQxMGE3MTcyYTdkODU1YjFmMTBiODE2ZTZiNDFkNjc1MWE4OTE4NWY0Y2YyMWYzYmNhZGY0NDAyYWY).

 ## License

 MIT License

-Copyright (c) 2017 - 2019 PDMLab
+Copyright (c) 2017 - 2021 PDMLab

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal